pmta/configs/tmux/README.md

 (press ESC to continue as suggested)

-The config uses nord theme which supports pathced "powerline" fonts.
+The config uses nord theme which supports special font rendering styles (pathced "powerline" arrows).
 Config has them disabled by default as installing the powerline fonts requires additional steps.
 See [nordtheme](https://www.nordtheme.com/docs/ports/tmux/configuration) for details.